 Mall Maintenance is separate from the Central Business Improvement District (BID), even though their areas overlap.
 They are separate entities, funded separately.

 - Daily trash collection from public receptacles, recycling and leaf/debris collection as needed.
-(Sidewalk snow removal is a priority during winter storms.)
+(Sidewalk snow removal takes priority during winter storms).

-- Bus shelter cleaning with power washing as required and route sign maintenance.
+- Bus shelter cleaning and route sign maintenance with power washing as required.

-- Seasonal banner change on State Street and Capitol Square.
+- Seasonal banner changes on State Street and Capitol Square.

-- Turf and Landscape Maintenance – Mowing/trimming, fertilization, and irrigation of Square and State Street grass islands, in addition to Lisa Link Peace Park.
+- Turf and landscape maintenance – Mowing/trimming, fertilization, and irrigation of Square and State Street grass islands and Lisa Link Peace Park.
 Assist Olbrich Botanical Gardens and the Business Improvement District with the floral/planting program.

-- Hardscape Maintenance – sweeping walks, power washing seating areas as needed, and install benches/bike racks/refuse containers.
+- Hardscape maintenance – sweep walks, power wash seating areas as needed, and install benches, bike racks, and refuse containers.